 There are reasons that of-course go beyond this scope, or why going into a rehab is not feasible for so many people.

 If you’re absolutely dead set against stopping any addiction, then addiction recovery will most likely not work for you.
-To home detox or recover from a substance use issue, you will need to establish an internal drive to recover.
+To home detox or recover from a substance use issue, you will need to establish an internal drive, overcome all denial and work holistically confront many aspects of your life to fully recover.

-To establish a drive to recover from any addiction you will need to understand that addictions are fuelled by your subconscious thoughts.
+To establish a drive to recover from any addiction you will need to understand that addictions are fuelled by your subconscious thoughts that are caught up in a wider ecosystem that includes your present relationships and life issues.

-To get rid of the “monkey on your back”, you will need to progressively force your thoughts into a new positive direction – If you don’t, then your subconscious mind will continually be working against you and your subconscious mind (as you will discover) is a powerful force to be reckoned with.
+To get rid of the “monkey on your back”, you will need to progressively force your thoughts into a new positive direction using behaviour change practices such as mindfulness – If you don’t, then your subconscious mind will continually be working against you and your subconscious mind (as you will discover) is a powerful force to be reckoned with.

-It’s slow to start but it get’s better with practice and time.
+It’s slow to start but it gets better and easier as you practice over time.

 Recognising the critical moment